federicocarboni/scarpet-ls/README.md

 ## Features

-- [x] Documentation on hover for builtin functions and user-defined functions.
+- [x] Documentation and signatures on hover for builtin functions and user-defined functions.
 - [x] Autocomplete for builtin functions, constants and event callbacks.
 - [x] Autocomplete for user-defined functions and variables.
 - [x] Go-to definition for user-defined functions and variables.